BitBalloon/homepage/contents/_partner/main.markdown

 ### Custom Branded

-Create your own custom branded homepage, your logo in the admin tools and API access under your own domain.
+Get your own custom branded homepage, with your logo in the admin tools and API access under your own domain.
 Billing is handled through BitBalloon.
 Earn recurring revenue when clients go premium.

 ### Infrastructure Integration

-Fully white-label, API-driven integration where you handle billing relationship with users.
+Fully white-label, API-driven integration where you handle the billing relationship with end users.

 ### Feedback
 Questions, comments, just wanna say hi?